When people ask me for an example of someone whose work inspires me, I always start with Maggie Garza.

 - Identify themes.
 While reorganizing your tasks to reflect your preferences, you will probably notice some themes emerging.
 Notice clusters of tasks that illustrate those themes, and give each a name.
 For example, classroom instruction and tutoring students one-on-one might be grouped under a “Directly Helping Students Learn” theme; creating classroom displays and writing lesson plans might reflect a “Creating a Good Learning Environment” theme.

 - Add your gifts.
 Focus now on the themes that emerged from your task list.
 Identify the values, interests and personality traits that are expressed in those themes, and write them near each other in the New and Improved columns.
-For example, your relationship values, social interests, and extraversion trait might be expressed in the theme “Directly Helping Students Learn,” and your autonomy value, artistic interests and openness to experience trait might be expressed in the “Creating a Good Learning Environment” theme.
+For example, your relationship values, social interests, and extroversion trait might be expressed in the theme “Directly Helping Students Learn,” and your autonomy value, artistic interests and openness to experience trait might be expressed in the “Creating a Good Learning Environment” theme.

 When you complete this process, you have a visual representation of what your job could become.
 Ideally, this visual representation represents a transformation of your current job into something that fits you better, and is more meaningful and satisfying as a result.